AvePoint/cloud-api/docs/elements/baseline-management/tenant-action.md

-# Monitor Tenants
+# Monitor Tenant

-Use this API to monitor tenants by performing specific actions to the tenants.
-Currently, you can use this API to apply baselines to tenant.
+Use this API to monitor a tenant by performing specific actions to the tenant.
+Currently, you can use this API to apply baselines to a tenant.

-## Permissions
+## Permission

 The following permission is required to call the API.
 You must register an app through Elements > API app registration to authenticate and authorize your access to AvePoint Graph API.
 For details, refer to [App Registration](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).